ash-nolan/bfi/README.md

 + 30,000 cell tape
 + 8-bit wrapping cells
 + No cell update upon reading `EOF` with `,`
++ Debug instruction # is supported with the use of the `--debug` option

 ## Building
 ### POSIX c99